 Because there are no bills involved with the non-economic effects of an accident, it can be difficult to prove exact damages.
-An experienced personal injury attorney can be extremely beneficial in these situations.
-They can help convert the loss of such abilities or time in to an acceptable monetary value for you to recover properly.
+An experienced personal injury attorney can be extremely beneficial in these situations—they can help convert the loss of such abilities or time into an acceptable monetary value to help you recover properly.

 Suing for Whiplash

 Car accident lawsuits vary depending on how your state laws are set up to govern this area of law.
 To successfully sue a driver for whiplash, you must prove that their negligent driving directly caused the injury.
 Medical records will prove the legitimacy of your injuries, but you and your attorney will need to prove negligence.

 Proving negligence and fault is not always a simple task.
 Reports from the insurance companies, police, and personal statements/witnesses can be utilized to prove fault and negligence in a whiplash case.
 To successfully sue for whiplash, follow the below steps immediately after your accident:

 - Speak to your insurance company (do NOT speak to the other side’s insurance company, your attorney can do so for you)